ctsuu/Vehicle-Tracking/README.md

 ####2.
 Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.
+Cell 47 is the final process pipeline, cell 48 is the video productor.
 I recorded the positions of positive detections in each frame of the video, globalize the positions and shared with other functions.
 ```
 global location, find_car_boxes, labeled_bboxes